GeekShubhamRajput/react-hooks-exploration/react-hooks-demo/README.md

 **3. Scaling:** useState is perfect for smaller components with minimal state.
 As your application grows and state management becomes more intricate, useReducer offers a more scalable solution.

 If your state logic is complex or dependent on multiple actions, go with useReducer.
 For simpler cases, useState is more than sufficient.

+## useCallback

+useCallback is a React Hook that lets you cache a function definition between re-renders.

+`const cachedFn = useCallback(fn, dependencies)`